-Any violations of the conduct standards may result in a complaint being filed against the student.
-The Provost, Associate Deans, or Directors of Education at clinical sites may, at their discretion, immediately suspend a student pending a hearing on the charges.
+Any violation of the conduct standards may result in a complaint being filed against the student.
+The Provost, Assistant/Associate Deans, or Program Director, may, at their discretion, immediately suspend a student pending a hearing on the charges.
 Violations are subject to disciplinary action, up to and including, suspension or dismissal from the University.
 Students found in violation of the codes of student conduct and/or University policies and procedures may have one or more sanctions as described below.
-The list does not exclude other actions that may be directed by the Provost.
+The list does not exclude other actions that may be directed by the decisional body.

 Students may be asked to participate in a Conduct Investigation as the respondent or possible witnesses.
 Students who are asked to participate should keep all related matters and conversations confidential throughout the investigation.
 Violation of confidentiality is a breach of the student code of conduct and may result in disciplinary action.

 A reprimand is an oral or written notification to the student that continuation of wrongful conduct may result in more severe disciplinary penalties.
-Whether oral or written, the reprimand will be noted in the student’s file.
-The Student Non-Professional Conduct Report may be used to document violations of behavioral conduct.
+Whether oral or written, the reprimand may be included in the student’s official file with Student Affairs.
+The Student Non-Professional Conduct Report may be used to document violations of behavioral conduct and may impact Program Non-Academic Criteria and Tier Status.
 A reprimand may also include the following sanctions:

-- Verbal Warning: A verbal admonition to the student by a University faculty, administration, or staff member that his/her behavior is inappropriate.
-A verbal warning will be noted in the student’s file for a designated period of time and expunged, at the discretion of the Associate/Assistant Dean of Student Affairs, if no further violations occur;
+- Verbal Warning: A verbal admonition to the student by a University faculty, administration, or staff member that the student’s behavior is inappropriate.
+A verbal warning may be noted in the student’s official file with Student Affairs for a designated time period and expunged, at the discretion of the Associate/Assistant Dean of Student Affairs, if no further violations occur;

-- Disciplinary Warning: Formal notice to a student that his/her action and/or behavior have not met University standards.
-This sanction remains in effect for a designated period of time and may be expunged from the student file at the discretion of the Associate/Assistant Dean of Student Affairs;
+- Disciplinary Warning: Formal notice to a student that the action and/or behavior does not comply with Program standards.
+This sanction remains in effect for a designated time period and may be expunged from the official student file at the discretion of the Associate/Assistant Dean of Student Affairs;

 - Restitution: Payment made for damages or losses to the University directed by an adjudicating body; or